sql-bi/Contoso-Data-Generator/README.md

 - **Scripts** and subfolders: the PowerShell scripts and SQL scripts run by it
 - **Contoso Main** and subfolders: the CSV containing the constant data as csv files
-- **DataseteSqlbi**: configuration files used to run DatabaseGenerator
+- **DatasetSqlbi**: configuration files used to run DatabaseGenerator

 ## Quick Run